 - Plan around sales.
 Know when the tax holiday on school supplies will be, and plan accordingly.
 Look for the supplies list for your child’s classes on the school’s website or ask for one at local office-supply stores.
 And remember, every day is a tax holiday at the commissary and exchange.

 - Discuss clothes.
 Chat with your child about what they want to wear before you buy it.
 This way, you’ll avoid purchasing and returning clothing your child won’t wear, and these small decision-making exercises can help children make larger decisions down the road.

-If you are still waiting for school policies to settle, or haven’t yet made a decision about what kind of schooling to pursue this year, take advantage of online education resources.
+Take advantage of online educational resources.
 Help your kids get back into a school mindset as they reinforce reading skills, learn stress-management practices, build a paper Mars helicopter or participate in youth programs online.
 Resources include: